canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 static_property = PropertyFile.read(defaults.static_conf_file)
 ```

-`PropertyFile` objects can be merged using the `+` operator
+`PropertyFile` objects can be merged using the `+` operator:

 ```python
 merged_property = static_property + service_account.extra_confs
 ```

 And `ServiceAccount` properties can be updated using new "merged" properties
-via the API provided by the registry
+via the API provided by the registry:

 ```python
 registry.set_configurations(service_account.id, merged_property)
 ```

-Alternatively, you can also store these properties in files
+Alternatively, you can also store these properties in files:

 ```python
 with open("my-file", "w") as fid: